WHO Chief Says Blanket Vaccine Booster Programs May Prolong COVID-19 Pandemic - UrduPoint

 Blanket vaccine booster programs are likely to prolong the COVID-19 pandemic rather than ending it, as a result of unequal distribution of vaccines between rich and poor countries, the head of the World Health Organization (WHO) warned on Wednesday

-GENEVA, Dec.
-23 (UrduPoint / Pakistan Point News - 23rd Dec, 2021 ) --:Blanket vaccine booster programs are likely to prolong the COVID-19 pandemic rather than ending it, as a result of unequal distribution of vaccines between rich and poor countries, the head of the World Health Organization (WHO) warned on Wednesday.
+GENEVA, (UrduPoint / Pakistan Point News - 24th Dec, 2021 ) :Blanket vaccine booster programs are likely to prolong the COVID-19 pandemic rather than ending it, as a result of unequal distribution of vaccines between rich and poor countries, the head of the World Health Organization (WHO) warned on Wednesday.